2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Introduction

-Dokchitser and Dokchitser have shown that for all elliptic curves over $\mathbb{Q}$, the $p$-parity conjecture is true for all primes $p$ \cite[Theorem 1.4] {MR2680426}.
-More recently, Nekov{\'a}{\v{r}} has extended this result to replace $\mathbb{Q}$ by any totally real number field, excluding some elliptic curves with potential complex multiplication \cite[Theorem A]{MR3101073}.
-For a general number field $K$, \v{C}esnavi\v{c}ius \cite[Theorem 1.4]{Kes14B} has shown that the $p$-parity conjecture holds for elliptic curves possessing a $p$-isogeny whilst work of Kramer-Tunnell \cite{MR664648} and Dokchitser-Dokchitser \cite{MR2831512} proves that the $2$-parity conjecture holds for all elliptic curves $E/K$, not over $K$ itself, but over any quadratic extension of $K$.
+For elliptic curves over $\mathbb{Q}$, Dokchitser--Dokchitser \cite{MR2680426} have shown that the $p$-parity conjecture holds for all primes $p$.
+Subsequently, Nekov{\'a}{\v{r}} \cite{MR3101073} extended this result to all totally real number fields, excluding some elliptic curves with potential complex multiplication; these exceptional cases have recently been treated by Green--Maistret \cite{GM21}.
+For a general number field $K$, \v{C}esnavi\v{c}ius \cite{MR3552491} has shown that the $p$-parity conjecture holds for elliptic curves over $K$ possessing a $p$-isogeny, whilst work of Kramer--Tunnell \cite{MR664648} and Dokchitser--Dokchitser \cite{MR2831512} proves that the $2$-parity conjecture holds for an arbitrary elliptic curve $E/K$, not over $K$ itself, but over any quadratic extension of $K$.

-For higher dimensional abelian varieties, much less is known.
-The most general result at present is due to Coates, Fukaya, Kato and Sujatha, who prove in \cite[Theorem 2.1]{MR2551757} that for odd $p$, the $p$-parity conjecture holds for a $g$-dimensional abelian variety with an isogeny of degree $p^g$, providing some additional technical conditions are satisfied.
+For higher dimensional abelian varieties much less is known.
+The most general result at present is due to Coates, Fukaya, Kato and Sujatha, who prove in \cite{MR2551757} that for odd primes $p$, the $p$-parity conjecture holds for any abelian variety possessing a suitable $p$-power degree isogeny, subject to some further technical conditions.
+For $p=2$ the main result is due to Dokchitser--Maistret \cite{DM19}, who prove the $2$-parity conjecture for quite general semistable abelian surfaces.